Enemies of Promise: Part 3 "A Georgian Boyhood"

-"Glittering Prizes" describes how Connolly wins the Rosebery History Prize, which enhances his reputation and brings him closer to Oppidans and aristocratic members of the prestigious club Pop, like Alec Dunglass, a future Prime Minister, and Antony Knebworth, a viscount.
+"Glittering Prizes" describes how Connolly wins the Rosebery History Prize, which enhances his reputation and brings him closer to Oppidans (Eton students who live in the town rather than on the school grounds) and aristocratic members of the prestigious club Pop, like Alec Dunglass, a future Prime Minister, and Antony Knebworth, a viscount.
 He spends a Christmas holiday with mother at Mürren.
 Indulging in intense study, reading late by candlelight, he goes for a history scholarship to Balliol.
 He wins the scholarship and by careful politics manages to have himself elected to Pop "because he was amusing".
 The chapter concludes with a holiday in France with a friend, after a brief visit to St Wulfrics.
 After an embarrassing incident at the Folies Bergère, the couple head to the south of France and the Spanish border, to return so penniless that Connolly spends a night in the kip at St Martin-in-the-Fields.

 "Vale" describes Connolly's comfortable last term with the scholarship in the bag and all the privileges of Pop, but demonstrates a feeling of ennui: "all my own attempts to write were doomed to failure.
 I didn't see how one could write well in English and my Greek and Latin were still not good enough....
 College politics were now less exciting, for we were not in opposition but in office....
 I hated history by now, it stank of success, and buried myself in the classics".
 He made a friendship with Brian Howard, but moral cowardice and academic outlook debarred him from making friends with Harold Acton, Oliver Messel, Robert Byron, Henry Green and Anthony Powell.
 He rounds up with conclusions on his education noting that as he was unable to write in any living language when he left Eton, he was already on the way to becoming a critic.
 His ambition was to be a poet, but he could not succeed.
 He complains that he was left with a fear of hubris: the revenge of a Jealous God which would counter the satisfaction of achievement, and a distrust of competition.
 "Never compete.... only in that way could the sin of Worldliness be combated, the Splendid Failure be prepared which was the ultimate 'gesture....
 I could not imagine a moment when I should not be receiving marks for something....
 Early laurels weigh like lead and of many of the boys whom I knew at Eton, I can say that their lives are over....
 Once again romanticism with its death wish is to blame, for it lays an emphasis on childhood, on a fall from grace which is not compensated for by any doctrine of future redemption".